ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 ##  Display Name Attacks {#display-name-attacks}

-A common attack in messaging abuse is the presentation of false information in the display-name portion of the RFC5322.From header field.
+An increasingly common attack in messaging abuse is the presentation of false information in the display-name portion of the RFC5322.From header field.
 For example, it is possible for the email address in that field to be an arbitrary address or domain name while containing a well-known